Session Expired

 What This Means

-SB 2461 requires each department of Tennessee's executive branch to devise a strategy to thwart the malicious use of artificial intelligence.
-Departments must report their findings and recommendations to the General Assembly by January 1, 2025, ensuring accountability and proactive measures against AI-related threats.
+SB 2461 amends several titles of the Tennessee Code Annotated, requiring each department of the Tennessee executive branch to formulate a strategy to combat the malicious use of artificial intelligence.
+Departments must report their findings and recommendations to the General Assembly by January 1, 2025.
+This legislation aims to enhance the security and integrity of state operations against AI-related threats.

 Key Provisions